Musicians

 Jones has collaborated with several brands during his professional career.
 The first was in 1970 when he partnered with Alembic Basses.
 He favored their Alembic Series II JPJ four-string, which became one of his most famous bass guitars.
 At that time, he was known for performing and recording with his 1962 Fender Jazz, so the partnership surprised his fans.

-In the late 1990s, he teamed up with Manson Guitars, which led to the creation of his first custom four-string bass, known as “Eric.”
-This led to creating the Manson E-Bass John Paul Jones Signature for Led Zeppelin’s 2007 charity reunion concert at London’s O2 Arena.
+In the late 1990s, he collaborated with Manson Guitars, resulting in his first custom four-string bass, known as “Eric.”
+This led to the creation of the Manson E-Bass John Paul Jones Signature for Led Zeppelin’s 2007 charity reunion concert at London’s O2 Arena.
 In 2010, he began endorsing TC Electronic equipment, using their RH750 bass head with the RS210 and RS212 bass cabinets and the DITTO X4 Looper for live performances and studio sessions.

-The financial details of Jones’ endorsements remain undisclosed, with no public figures available.
+The financial details of Jones’ endorsements remain undisclosed, with no publicly available figures.
 However, these collaborations highlight his influence in the music industry and his commitment to partnering with brands that align with his artistic vision.

 Philanthropy